David-O-dev/Pine-Script-RSI-Ichimoku-Based/README.md

 --

 ## Motivation & Problem
-- Market Noise & False signals:
+- **Market Noise & False signals**: The previous indicator yielded unstable and inaccurate results due to a lack of ability to check for the complete conversion of trend.
+- The Core